wcrasta/SWA-Scraper/README.md

 ![Terminal](http://i.imgur.com/7hiOKJC.png)
 ![Text](http://i.imgur.com/sFksFBC.png)

-Inspired by [https://github.com/ezekg/swa-dashboard](ezekg's swa-dashboard), I created a command line tool that scrapes Southwest Airlines' website and displays the current lowest price of airplane tickets.
+Inspired by [ezekg's swa-dashboard](https://github.com/ezekg/swa-dashboard), I created a command line tool that scrapes Southwest Airlines' website and displays the current lowest price of airplane tickets.
 When the current lowest price gets under some threshold that you specify, a text message will be sent to you.

-While ezekg's tool was coded in Node, I wanted to use Python + Selenium.
+While ezekg's tool was coded in Node, I wanted to use Python + Selenium for a learning experience.

 ## Use for this program